 Olifants Estuary, South Africa

-thumbnail of South Africa_April 2017
+thumbnail of OlifantsEstuary_CommunityStory

-Key Messages
+Key messages

-Community Introduction
+Community profile

 Figure 1: Map of the Olifants River Estuary

+There areapproximately 120 fishing families that rely on fishing for food and as a contribution to livelihoods.
+They live in two main villages adjacent to the estuary – Ebenhaeser and Papendorp.
 The fishers use rowboats and gillnets and mainly fish at night.
 The main target species is mullet but there is also an incidental catch or “bycatch” comprising a few linefish species such as elf and silver kob.

-Conservation and Livelihood Challenges
+Conservation and livelihood challenges

-The Ebenhaeser and Papendorp communities face several challenges to their livelihoods including threats to close the fishery and proposals to build a mine adjacent to the Olifants estuary.
+The Ebenhaeser and Papendorp communities face several challenges to their livelihoods, including threats to close the fishery and proposals to build a mine adjacent to the Olifants estuary.

 Over the past 20 years, traditional small-scale fishers at the Olifants estuary have been facing threats from fisheries scientists and conservationists to close the gillnet fishery.
-A government policy published in 2005 required that gillnetting be phased out by 2014, while a draft estuary management plan (EMP) published in 2008, recommended the estuary be declared a “no-take marine protected area (MPA).
+A government policy published in 2005 required that gillnetting be phased out by 2014, while a draft estuary management plan (EMP) published in 2008, recommended the estuary be declared a no-take marine protected area (MPA).
 The community rejected both the policy and the draft plan on the basis of inadequate participation in the decision-making process and failure to recognise their socio-economic and cultural rights.

 Figure 2: Two of the older fishers from Olifantsdrif with dried fish (bokkoms) in background

-Mining Proposed Adjacent to the Estuary
+Proposed mining adjacent to the estuary

-Community Initiative
+Community initiatives

 Working with their community partners, the Olifants Estuary fishing communities are addressing the challenges facing their community.